-- To collect atrace, your Android device must be rooted and use a Linux kernel version of 3.10 or later. - To notify running applications that atrace annotation tags are enabled, you must install the notify.dex file on your device in the same directory as gatord.
-The Java source code for notify.dex is available from either: - o <install directory>/streamline/gator/notify/ - The notify directory in https://github.com/ARM-software/gator
+- To collect atrace, your Android device must be rooted and use a Linux kernel version of 3.10 or later. - You must have set up and run Streamline with Android device root user access.
+See Profile your system for instructions on how to do this. - To notify running applications that atrace annotation tags are enabled, you must install the notify.dex file on your device in the same directory as gatord.
+The Java source code for notify.dex is available from either: - o <install_directory>/streamline/gator/notify/

+• The notify directory in https://github.com/ARM-software/gator

-1. In the Start view, select your device type as TCP (advanced).
+1. In the Start view, select your device type as TCP.

-TCP (advanced) device type is required to collect and configure atrace counters.
+TCP device type is required to collect and configure atrace counters.

-- 2. Select your device and click Configure counters. - 3.
+- Click Select Counters. - 3.
 Drag the events from the Atrace counter section from the Available Events column to the Events to Collect column.